Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-How to Create a Resume If You Do Not Have Experience
+How to Write a Resume Even if You Don’t Have Any Experience

-Here’s one example on how you can format your resume even if you have no experience
+Here’s an example for how to structure your resume even if you have no experience

 Contact and name information